Skip to main content

 Title and description

 Give your issue a clear title and add details in the description.
-The description supports formatting via keyboard shortcuts (cmd/ctrl+B for bold, cmd/ctrl+I for italics) and can include as much context as needed.
+Use cmd/ctrl+B for bold and cmd/ctrl+I for italics.

 Status